Neko1313/casbin-fastapi-decorator-docs/docs/extras/db/sqlalchemy-adapter.md

 ```

 :::note
-Policy changes take effect on the **next request** since `DatabaseEnforcerProvider` creates a fresh enforcer on each call.
+Policy changes take effect after the next polling cycle (`poll_interval`,
+default `30.0` seconds) and are then visible on the next request.
 :::